 - immigration detention centres.

-The Ombudsman then makes recommendations to these places to improve the conditions of detention and detainee treatment.
+The Ombudsman then makes recommendations to these places where necessary to improve the conditions of detention and detainee treatment.

-We have more information about this work in multiple languages and accessible formats.
+Information about this work is available in multiple languages and accessible formats.

 The Chief Ombudsman’s designation on 1 April 2020 as an essential service during the COVID-19 pandemic required him to reset his planned inspection programme.
 These resources provide more information about his inspections during the pandemic.

 - Chief Ombudsman to begin inspections of COVID-19 managed isolation and quarantine facilities

 - Parliament’s independent watchdog to inspect secure aged care facilities

 - Chief Ombudsman sets out principles for the treatment of detainees during COVID-19